WartyMN/F256-FileManager/documentation/using.md

 Well, what's stopping you?
 Plug it into the F256 and start it up.
 It will be recognized as Device 0 (if set to drive 8), or Device 1 (if set to Drive 9).
 The F256 MicroKernel does not currently recognize more than 2 IEC devices, so if you have it set to 10 or 11, it will not be seen.

-When the f/manager detects a Meatloaf device, an "M" character will be shown to the right of the disk title.
+When the f/manager detects a Meatloaf device, an `M` character will be shown to the right of the disk title.
 This signifies that the f/manager is in "Meatloaf mode", and it will apply special handling.
 See the Meatloaf section below for more information.

 ![Meatloaf Mode](meatloaf_mode.png)